mantisadnetwork/flowplayer-vast/README.md

 ## Changelog

+* 1.1.8: Always disable (if player is auto paused/resume, ads will be skippable)
 * 1.1.7: Fix when there is no title
 * 1.1.6: Fix from last change
 * 1.1.5: Allow pausing and volume changing of ads